lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/12-chat-server-v1/README.md

-# Chapter 1: Getting started &mdash; 11-chat-server-v1
+# Chapter 2: Node Programming Fundamentals &mdash; 11-chat-server-v1
 > the second installment of the chat server with enhanced functionality

 ## Description